Health, Kinesiology, Orthopedics, Physical Therapy, Pickleball, Soccer, Sports Medicine

 The taping technique is often used in conjunction with physical therapy and manual adjustment to the foot to treat such conditions.

-What does the taping technique do and how does the taping technique help foot pain?
+What does the taping technique do, and how does it help foot pain?

 The taping technique has been utilized more and more not only in professional sports treatment but also in regular sports clinics to help individuals better recover and get rid of pain (well, in this case, foot pain, as soon as possible).